Work with an experienced law firm that will fight for you. Contact us today.

 While anonymous reporting protects you from retaliation, some families eventually choose to identify themselves to pursue civil lawsuits for damages.
 This decision often comes after consulting with legal counsel who can explain how Pennsylvania law allows recovery for medical expenses, pain and suffering, and other damages resulting from abuse or neglect.
 Your initial anonymous report can serve as crucial evidence in these civil proceedings.

-💡 Pro Tip: Consider requesting a care plan meeting after making an anonymous report.
+Pro Tip: Consider requesting a care plan meeting after making an anonymous report.
 This allows you to address concerns directly with facility management while investigators work behind the scenes.

-Physical and Medical Neglect Signs
+Physical Abuse and Neglect

 Overcoming Common Fears About Anonymous Reporting